satellitecomponent/Neurite/README.md

 ## `How to Use Neurite`

-### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, or i-frame content directly into the Mandelbrot set.
+### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, or i-frame content - directly into the Mandelbrot set.

-Drag and drop local files or web content straight into the fractal
+Drag and drop local files or web content straight into the fractal.

 Supports embedded links.
-Ctrl+V to paste an embed link
+Ctrl+V to paste an embed link, or not embeddded links will be converted.

 ### `Controls`
   *Full controls are listed in the ? tab.